SiliconLabs/wiseconnect/examples/snippets/ble/ble_heart_rate_profile/readme.md

 2. Connect any serial console for prints.

-3. Open a EFR Connect App in the Smartphone and do the scan.
+3. Open a Simplicity Connect App(formerly EFR Connect App) in the Smartphone and do the scan.

 4. In the App, Silicon Labs module device will appear with the name configured in the macro `RSI_BLE_HEART_RATE_PROFILE (Ex: "BLE_HEART_RATE")` or sometimes observed as Silicon Labs device as internal name "**SimpleBLEPeripheral**".